Search

 FLARES and VASCULITIS

-Flare Reporting: Patients with GPA reported fewer flares in the past 6 months (17%) compared to 26% in the VPPRN community.
+Flare Reporting: At the January 2024 check-in, patients with GPA reported fewer flares in the past 6 months (18%) compared to 25% in the VPPRN community.

 Patients with GPA